siddhant-Ghosh30/GDP_Extraction_Processing/README.md

 # GDP_Extraction_Processing
-extracting data from a website using webscraping and reqeust APIs process it using Pandas and Numpy libraries.
+extracting data from a website using webscraping and request APIs process it using Pandas and Numpy libraries.

 Practice Projet: GDP extraction and processing
 course: Python for Data Science, AI and Development (IBM)